-Sunflower Health Plan has contracted with U.S. Medical Management (USMM) who has subcontracted with any of the following provider organizations — MedXM, Advance Health, Matrix Medical Network, Episource, or Censeo Health — to perform in-home health assessments for Sunflower members.
+Sunflower Health Plan has contracted with U.S. Medical Management (USMM) who has subcontracted with any of the following provider organizations — MedXM, Signify, Matrix Medical Network, Episource or Censeo Health — to perform in-home health assessments for Sunflower members.

 The subcontracted provider networks consist of both physicians and non-physician providers.

 These providers are licensed in Kansas and credentialed with Sunflower Health Plan.